 - Look for visual harmony: Match the text color with that from a picture or a page that you are displaying at the same moment by using the Eyedropper Tool in the virtual classroom.

 - Work with moving parts: Differentiate the color-coded parts by separating them into their own text fields.
-This way you can move them around the whiteboard and mix and match.
+This way you can move them around the online whiteboard and mix and match.

 - Use uncommon colors for uncommon purposes: Virtual classroom software includes a feature that lets you choose from a large range of colors, many more than you would have in any traditional classroom.
 You can use this amazing feature to add another layer to your coding – regularly use the more common shades for simple things like writing and filling, but use more extravagant tones when you are initiating a game, for example.
 Over time, positive emotions stimulating anticipation will be created among your students.